Glossary of Terms

 A service endpoint that can be used to retrieve data from the blockchain state.
 The data is usually returned with a proof that the data is indeed a part of the blockchain state and has been authorized by a supermajority of validators.

 A process of converting Exonum data structures to a language-independent representation.
 Exonum defines (de)serialization rules for stored datatypes and messages.
 Each of these can be converted from/to 2 representations: binary and JSON.

 The main extension point of the Exonum framework, similar in its design to a web service.
 Services define all transaction processing logic in any Exonum blockchain.

-Externally, a service is essentially a collection of endpoints that allow to manipulate data in the blockchain state and retrieve it, possibly with proofs.
-Internally, a service may define a bunch of stuff, including table schema, configurable parameters, etc.
+Externally, a service is essentially a collection of endpoints that allow manipulating data in the blockchain state and retrieving it, possibly with proofs.
+Internally, a service may define various entities, including table schema, configurable parameters, etc.